 Children’s Hospital is our region’s flagship institution of its kind.
 Its pediatric oncology and pediatric residency programs are rated among the best in the nation.
 The demand for their children’s health care services continues to grow rapidly.

-Roger sponsored and passed HB 3071 (Chapter 114, Public Laws of 2008), altering the rules for the dissolution of condominiums, allowing for the expansion of Children’ Hospital to a former condominium site.
-Children’s Hospital will now be able to expand from 250 to 600 beds, providing the capacity that our area needs for top-quality children’s health care.
+Roger sponsored and passed HB 3071 (Chapter 114, Laws of 2008), altering the rules for the dissolution of condominiums, allowing for the expansion of Children’ Hospital to a former condominium site.
+Children’s Hospital has now expanded from 250 to 600 beds, providing the capacity that our area needs for top-quality children’s health care.

 Protecting Property and Natural Resources